CBGonzalez/SIMDPerformance/Readme.md

 ##### Vectors #####

-A naïve vectorization could be:
+A naïve vectorization using arrays could be:
 ```
         public void SimpleSumVectors()
         {